-Situated in Copenhagen, this hostel is within a 10-minute walk of Oksnehallen, Tivoli Gardens and City Hall Square.
-Stroeget and Ny Carlsberg Glyptotek are also ...
+Located in the heart of Copenhagen, this eco-friendly hotel is within a 10-minute walk of Zealand, Tivoli Gardens, and City Hall Square.
+Stroeget and Ny Carlsberg ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply